2020 Plan Information

 Following are some examples of why you may file a complaint:

-- You have a problem with things such as the quality of your care during a hospital stay.
+- You have a problem with the quality of your care during a hospital stay or from the plan

 - You are unable to reach someone by phone or obtain the information you need.

 You may file a complaint or someone else may file the complaint on your behalf.
 You may appoint an individual to act as your representative to file a complaint for you by filling out a personal representative authorization form.
 Call Member Services to obtain the form, or click here to download the form from Medicare’s website.